Tag review (Page 1)

 Review: AWS Backup - A centralized place for managing backups?

-You can also listen to this topic in our podcast!
 AWS Backup aims to become a centralized place for managing backups.
 If possible, AWS Backup uses existing features to create backups (e.g., RDS snapshots).
-Sometimes, AWS Backup is the only way to cre...Read more
+Sometimes, AWS Backup is the only way to create a backup (e.g., EFS file systems).
+Do you prefe...Read more